TheLazyTomcat/TelemetryLibrary/readme.txt

 classes which encapsulates calls to the API and many more.
 You should refer to source files and documentation for details about individual functions and classes and their use.
-Currently, it is developed in Delphi 7 Personal, so it can be compiled in it and possibly in newer versions of Delphi as well.
-FreePascal/Lazarus is not supported and probably will not compile it (but support for these compilers is planned).
+It is developed primarily in Delphi 7 Personal, so it can be compiled in it and possibly in newer versions of Delphi as well.
+Compilation in FPC/Lazarus is supported and some parts of the library are written in Lazarus, so you can compile them without a need for conversion.
+It is also possible to compile the library in 64bit mode, but please note that it was not tested.

-A word of warning - do not compile this library into 64bit application/dll.
+Warning - If you want to compile Telemetry Library for 64bit target, you must
-64bit mode is not fully supported and probably will not work.
-Adding 64bit compatibility is planned in longer horizon.
+          define project-wide symbol "x64" (without the quotes).